-The proposed methodology for the initial field assessment of the study area was as follows:
+The proposed methodology for the initial field assessment of the study area was as follows: • Inspect and assess previously recorded Aboriginal archaeological places;

-- Inspect and assess any mature gum trees and remnant native vegetation areas; - Inspect and assess the prior waterways; and - Other significant landforms (e.g., high rises, terraces, and ridgelines).
+- Inspect and assess any mature gum trees and remnant native vegetation areas; - Inspect and assess the prior waterways; and - Other significant landforms (e.g. high rises, terraces and ridgelines).